janiejestemja/coriolis_flights/READ_ME.txt

 How to build:
 Run the following command in your Linux terminal:

     bash
     >>>python setup.py build_ext --inplace

     For virtual environments, copy the resulting .so file to:

     bash
     >>>path_to/venv/lib/python/site-packages/

-datasets # not included in repository
+data # not included in repository

     Contains:
         flights_sample_3m.csv: Main flight dataset.